What if I do not agree with a decision about EI?

 The next step is to appeal to the Social Security Tribunal (SST).
 You cannot appeal to the SST unless you have gone through the reconsideration process first.

 Read more at sst-tss.gc.ca/en/your-appeal.
-If you have any questions, call the SST at 1-877-227-8577.
+If you have questions, call the SST at 1-877-227-8577.
 For TTY, call 1-866-873-8381.

 The SST must get your Notice of Appeal or letter no later than 30 days after you were told about the reconsideration decision.
+This could happen by phone or by letter.

 Email the form to info.sst-tss@canada.gc.ca.
 Fax it to 1-855-814-4117.
 Or mail it to the Social Security Tribunal, P.O.
 Box 9812, Station T, Ottawa, Ontario K1G 6S3.